IcaroLu1z/BRGPCSGraph/README.md

 ## Usage

 1. **Download the Dataset**: Place the downloaded dataset in the `data/` folder.
-2. **Run Notebooks**: Open and run the Jupyter notebooks in the `notebooks/` folder to reproduce the steps in the study.
-3. **Generate Results**: Use scripts in `src/` to preprocess data, execute Node2Vec, and apply clustering methods on node embeddings.
+2. **Generate Results**: Use scripts in `src/` to preprocess data, execute Node2Vec, and apply clustering methods on node embeddings.

 ## Results